TL;DR

 Common objectives include:

 Your compensation model should reinforce these goals.
-For example, if expansion revenue is a top priority, your Account Managers should be incentivized with accelerators on upsells and renewals.
+For example, if expansion revenue is a top priority, incentivize Account Managers with accelerators on upsells and renewals.

 Clear alignment between business objectives and comp strategy is the foundation of sales compensation plan management.